Martial law threatens new blow to beleaguered Thai tourism

-BANGKOK (Reuters) - The Thai army’s imposition of martial law is another blow to the country’s tourist industry, adding to the economic pain from six months of destabilizing street protests as airlines cut back on flights and concern over insurance adds to travelers’ worries.
+BANGKOK, May 22 (Reuters) - The Thai army’s imposition of martial law is another blow to the country’s tourist industry, adding to the economic pain from six months of destabilising street protests as airlines cut back on flights and concern over insurance adds to travellers’ worries.

 Tourism officials put a brave face on the latest twist in the long-running civil strife, saying it was too early to gauge the impact on tourist arrivals, which already dipped nearly 6 percent in the first three months of the year.